Home for Global Students

 Medical Centres

-A medical centre in Australia is similar to an outpatient clinic in China, with specialists such as ophthalmologists, obstetricians, and gynaecologists.
+A medical centre in Australia is similar to an outpatient clinic in other countries, with specialists such as ophthalmologists, obstetricians, and gynaecologists.
 Suppose a GP finds that a patient’s condition is beyond his or her ability to treat.
 In that case, the GP will recommend that the patient go to the relevant specialist based on the severity of the examination report and the patient’s condition after a series of examinations.

 Hospitals